Shiva Baby: Music

-Seligman was uncertain if she wanted to use a score for the film when going into production, as she was aiming for realism, but chose to do so to divert focus from background chatter and represent Danielle's emotions.
-Seligman wanted it to have strings to reflect Klezmer music, without being overpowering, a "sweet spot" that she said composer Ariel Marx achieved.
+Seligman was uncertain if they wanted to use a score for the film when going into production, as they were aiming for realism, but chose to do so to divert focus from background chatter and represent Danielle's emotions.
+Seligman wanted it to have strings to reflect Klezmer music, without being overpowering, a "sweet spot" that they said composer Ariel Marx achieved.
 Marx also suggested adding the score to some scenes it had not originally been intended, making them more stressful.
 As well as composing, Marx performed strings, while Sam Mazur contributed percussion.

 The score received positive reviews.
 Stephen Saito for Moveable Fest described the score as Marx's version of the Jaws theme.
 IndieWire's Jude Dry wrote that the "tense string score ratchets up the tension, though this technique loses its bite after a few too many uses", while Katie Rife of The A.V.
 Club praised it, likening it to the work of Harry Manfredini.
 Andrew Parker for The GATE also touched on the score's horror-like qualities, saying it worked well for its contribution to the claustrophobic storytelling.
 The Film Stage listed it as one of the best scores or soundtracks of 2021.